Buying property in Sofia?

 Does a property price drop look likely in Sofia as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Sofia over the next 12 months is low, with no obvious trigger like forced selling, credit shock, or massive oversupply visible in the data.
+As of early 2026, the likelihood of a meaningful property price drop in Sofia over the next 12 months is low, because the usual crash triggers (mass forced selling, a credit freeze, or a sudden flood of new supply) are simply not visible in today's data.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Sofia.